 The castle city of Nagoya in Aichi Prefecture dominates the Chubu region.
-The center of Japan's manufacturing power, it's known for industrial and historic power—celebrated in the form of great museums—as well as a grand zoo and botanical gardens, LEGOLAND and a revered shrine that houses one of the country's three Imperial regalia.
+The center of Japan's manufacturing power, it's known for industrial and historic power—celebrated in the form of great museums—as well as a grand zoo and botanical gardens, Legoland and a revered shrine that houses one of the country's three Imperial regalia.
 The city's proximity to Kyoto, Osaka and Tokyo make it a convenient stop.

 Nagoya is one of Japan's central transit points, making it simple to get to the city from almost anywhere in the country.

-From Tokyo, the bullet train takes just one hour and 45 minutes, and from Kyoto it's 35 minutes.
+From Tokyo, the bullet train takes just one hour and 40 minutes, and from Kyoto it's 35 minutes.

 Springtime is an excellent time to be in and around Nagoya.
 Plum blossoms and cherry blossoms cover the city in the white, pink and red of their blooms.
 For the best views, walk along the Yamazakigawa Riverside or take a stroll around the Botanical Gardens of Higashiyama Zoo .

 In fact, the Higashiyama Zoo and Botanical Gardens has more to offer than its cherry trees.
-As you amble through its extensive grounds, you'll find some of its 7,000 plant species and make friends with many of the 550 animals that call the zoo home, including a world-famous gorilla.
+As you amble through its extensive grounds, you'll find some of its 7,000 plant species and make friends with many of the 550 animals that call the zoo home, including a gorilla famous for its good looks.
 Nagoya Port Aquarium is one of Japan's biggest and best, and holds shows in the world's largest outdoor pool.

 The city's marvelous museums celebrate Nagoya's status as Japan's main hub of industry and transport.
 At the Toyota Automobile Museum , you can see more than 140 beautifully maintained cars from the birth of motoring to the present day, and everything from family cars to luxury models, historic classics to modern super cars.
 The Toyota Corporation has more than one museum in the Nagoya area, and there are tours of the facility available.

-Off the roads and on to the rails, at the SCMAGLEV and Railway Park you can climb in and under a collection of 39 retired train cars, and even drive some them in simulators.
+Off the roads and on to the rails, at the SCMaglev and Railway Park you can climb in and under a collection of 39 retired train cars, and even drive some them in simulators.
 From steam locomotives to the newest designs of the magnetically levitated bullet train, you'll gain an appreciation of train travel in Japan.